wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/testing.rst

 There are several options you can provide or remove to make your tests faster:

 - You can use ``pytest-xdist`` together with
-  ``-n auto``  to schedule several number of workers, sometimes when there are a lot of tests it may increase the testing speed.
+  ``-n auto``  to schedule several numbers of workers, sometimes when there are a lot of tests it may increase the testing speed.
-  But on small project with small amount of test it just gives you an overhead, so removing it (together with `--boxed`) will boost your testing performance
+  But on a small project with a small amount of test it just gives you an overhead, so removing it (together with `--boxed`) will boost your testing performance
 - If there are a lot of tests with database access